 3. Your endurance – how close you can be to your maximum oxygen uptake in a certain period of time

 The maximum oxygen uptake is an expression of how many liters of oxygen the body can absorb per.
 Minute.
 The more oxygen the body can absorb, the more work it can perform over time.
-By dividing your maximum oxygen uptake by your weight, you get the fitness rating that shows how good you are to transporting your own body weight.
+By dividing your maximum oxygen uptake by your weight, you get the fitness rating that shows how good you are at transporting your own body weight.
 It is possible to improve the fitness rating in two ways.

 - By increasing the maximum oxygen uptake.

 - By minimizing bodyweight.

-A large oxygen uptake and a low weight will therefore give a high fitness rating.
+Large oxygen uptake and low weight will therefore give a high fitness rating.
 Some Wrist heart monitors can measure your VO2 and thus your fitness rating such as

-The fitness rating is stated in ml / kg / minute.
-So, if you have been lying on the couch for years and eating donuts and popcorn, your fitness rating can be as low as 20 ml / kg / minute, while male top athletes in endurance sports often lies over 70 ml / kg / minute.
+The fitness rating is stated in ml/kg/minute.
+So, if you have been lying on the couch for years and eating donuts and popcorn, your fitness rating can be as low as 20 ml/kg/minute, while male top athletes in endurance sports often lie above 70 ml/kg/minute.

 Make A Decision to Improve your Fitness